NotChencho/FinalMachineLearning/README.md

 * Handling the representations as our datasets were so big our machines could not always support that many data at the same time so we had to remove them and load them when necessary
 * Overall technical limitations: As we wanted to make a project that could display the use of current SOTA technologies like attention mechanisms and transformers most of the heavy work was made in 2 machines with 16 Gb of RAM both and GPUS: RTX 3060 and RTX 4060 which lacked the power to handle a bigger dataset for training our models and translating the a much bigger dataset in spanish.

-Even though we faced all these problems and limitations we believe this project can showcase how important NLP and ML can be to understanding the world we live in.
+Even though we faced all these problems and limitations we believe this project can showcase how important NLP and ML can be to understanding the world we live in.\
+We hope you enjoyed our project as much as we enjoyed developing it.

 ## 7. Acknowledgement of authorship